 💧 Fluid Creation

 The FluidCreation property allows an Off-Page Connector to generate fluid at its endpoint.
-This is useful when the OPC represents a connection to an external system where fluid originates, rather than simply bridging two P&IDs.
+This is useful when the OPC represents a connection to an external system where fluid originates.

 💊 Pharma Scenario: Connecting a CIP Supply Header Across P&IDs